-- RSUs that can be settled only in cash are not equity compensation under the NYSE and NASDAQ rules.
-Accordingly, no shareholder approval is required with respect to cash-based RSUs under such rules. - RSUs that can be settled only in cash are not equity securities under U.S. securities laws, and so no registration statement is required to be maintained. - RSUs that are ultimately settled in cash instead of stock will not result in shareholder dilution. - Because RSUs are not "property" under Section 83 of the Code and merely represent a general unsecured promise to pay a future amount, an employee may postpone taxation beyond vesting (the company's deduction is similarly delayed) until such time as the RSUs are settled.
-Accordingly, RSUs can allow employees to retain an interest in company stock and, consequently, company performance for an extended period of time without triggering a tax liability. - Because RSUs are not property (making a Section 83(b) election unavailable), companies do not have the difficulty of administering Section 83(b) elections for broad employee populations. - RSUs could be structured (if done in advance) to delay delivery of stock to a future date posttermination of employment, which could help align executives' interests with shareholders and ease enforcement of clawbacks.
+- Benefits - RSUs that can be settled only in cash are not equity compensation under NYSE and NASDAQ rules.
+Accordingly, no shareholder approval is required with respect to cash-based RSUs under such rules. - RSUs that can be settled only in cash are not equity securities under U.S. securities laws, so no registration statement is required to be maintained. - RSUs that are ultimately settled in cash instead of stock will not result in shareholder dilution.